sekika/kaidoku/docs/level.md

 You can show the index of the problem book by `book` command, which shows the numbers of problems in each level.
 Kaidoku is shipped with certain numbers of problems in each level.
 It can increase the numbers of problems by creating new problems.
 The rate of creating a new problem is faster than a human to solve the problem.
 Therefore, you can inifinitely enjoy new problems.

+The problems shipped with the latest kaidoku can also be played with the [online version](sudoku) of kaidoku.

 ## Determination of level

 The levels are determined by the numbers of initial blank cells, the difficulty of the logics, and the complexity of seach.
 Up to level 3 the numbers of blank cells are the dominant factor, up to level 6 the difficulty of the logics is the dominant factor, and from level 7 complexity of the search is the dominant factor.